tomjwells/coti-node-images/README.md

-# COTI Node Image Builder
+# Coti Node Image Builder

-This repository supplements the repository, <a href="https://github.com/tj-wells/coti-node" target="_blank">COTI Node Docker Installation Method</a>, which proposes a simple method for installing and maintaining Coti nodes using Docker containers.
+This repository supplements the repository, <a href="https://github.com/tj-wells/coti-node" target="_blank">Coti Node Docker Installation Method</a>, which proposes a simple method for installing and maintaining Coti nodes using Docker containers.

 This repository executes the build process of the coti-node images in an open-source and publicly transparent way, so that the images it generates can be trusted.
 In addition, others can produce their own images by cloning this repository and making variations.